-- (a) the Sub-Fund must have a minimum fund size of S\$50 million; - (b) the Sub-Fund must be managed or advised directly throughout each basis period relating to any YA by a fund management company in Singapore, where the fund management company: - must hold a CMS licence for the regulated activity of fund management under the SFA or is exempt from the requirement to hold such a licence under the SFA, or as otherwise approved by the Minister or such other persons as he may appoint; and - (ii) must employ at least three investment professionals ("investment professionals" refer to persons who are earning more than S\$3,500 per month and must be engaging substantially in the qualifying activity, e.g. portfolio managers, research analysts and traders);

-- (c) the Sub-Fund must incur at least S\$200,000 local business spending (according to accounting principles and includes, but is not limited to, the following expenses paid to Singapore entities: remuneration, management fees and other operating costs) in Singapore in each basis period relating to any year of assessment; - (d) the Sub-Fund must not change its investment objective/strategy after being approved for the ETF Tax Exemption Scheme unless such change is for bona fide commercial purposes and the change is approved by the Authority before the effective date of change in strategy; - (e) the Sub-Fund does not concurrently enjoy other tax incentive schemes; and - (f) other conditions in the Authority's letter of approval are met.
+- (a) the Sub-Fund must have a minimum fund size of S\$50 million; - (b) the Sub-Fund must be managed or advised directly throughout each basis period relating to any YA by a fund management company in Singapore, where the fund management company: - (i) must hold a CMS licence for the regulated activity of fund management under the SFA or is exempt from the requirement to hold such a licence under the SFA, or as otherwise approved by the Minister or such other persons as he may appoint; and - (ii) must employ at least three investment professionals ("investment professionals" refer to persons who are earning more than \$\$3,500 per month and must be engaging substantially in the qualifying activity, e.g. portfolio managers, research analysts and traders.
+With effect from 1 January 2021, the individual must also be a Singapore tax resident to be considered an investment professional.); - (c) the Sub-Fund must incur at least S\$200,000 local business spending (according to accounting principles and includes, but is not limited to, the following expenses paid to Singapore entities: remuneration, management fees and other operating costs) in Singapore in each basis period relating to any year of assessment; - (d) the Sub-Fund must not change its investment objective/strategy after being approved for the ETF Tax Exemption Scheme unless such change is for bona fide commercial purposes and the change is approved by the Authority before the effective date of change in strategy; - (e) the Sub-Fund does not concurrently enjoy other tax incentive schemes; and - (f) other conditions in the Authority's letter of approval are met.